postgres-plr/plr/userguide.md

 WINDOW w AS (ORDER BY firm, fyear ROWS 8 PRECEDING);
 ```

-In this example, the variablesfarg1andfarg2contain the current row value for eps and lag_eps, as well
+In this example, the variables `farg1` and `farg2` contain the current row value for eps and lag_eps, as well
 as the preceding 8 rows which are also in the same `WINDOW` frame within the same `PARTITION`.
 In this
 case since no `PARTITION` is explicitly defined, the `PARTITION` is the entire set of rows returned from the
 inner sub-select.

 Another interesting example follows.
-The idea of “Winsorizing” is to return either the original value or,
+The idea of "Winsorizing" is to return either the original value or,
 if that value is outside certain bounds, a trimmed value.
 So for example `winsorize(eps, 0.1)` would return the
 value at the 10th percentile for values of eps less that that, the value of the 90th percentile for eps greater
 than that value, and the unmodified value of eps otherwise.